jlherren/andeo-lunch/README.md

 - `yarn lint:fix` Run linter and fix automatically
 - `yarn ui` Launch Vue UI

-## Cypress setup
+## Run cypress tests

-1. Navigate to the `app` directory
+Cypress tests are run against a full build running in docker images.

-2. Create a `cypress.env.json` file where you add this content, replacing "TestUserName" and "TestUserPassword" with the values you entered when running `db:createUser`:
+1. Build the docker images used for the Cypress tests:

-        {
+       ./docker/build-docker-cypress.sh

-            "username": "TestUserName",
+2. Start the containers to obtain a fully functional Andeo Lunch instance:

-            "password": "TestUserPassword"
+       ./cypress/start-cypress-container.sh

-        }
+3. Open the Cypress GUI

-3. Open the test runner with
+       yarn workspace andeo-lunch-cypress run cypress:open

-       yarn run cypress open
+Important: Modifications to tests will have effect immediately, but modifications to the app or backend will not have effect and will require the image to be re-build and re-started.

-4. Furthermore, you can run the test in the command line
+To shut down the docker containers again:

-       yarn run cypress run
+    ./cypress/start-cypress-container.sh